lfrestrepog/if-docs/docs/developers/how-to-build-plugins.md

 - Initialize your plugin and add it to a pipeline in your manifest file.
 - Publish your plugin to Github

 You should also create unit tests for your plugin to demonstrate correct execution and handling of corner cases.

 ## Next steps

 You can read our more advanced guide on [how to refine your plugins](./how-to-refine-plugins.md).

 ## Appendix: Walk-through of the Sum plugin

-To demonstrate how to build a plugin that conforms to the `pluginInterface`, let's examine the `sum` plugin.
+To demonstrate how to build a plugin that conforms to the `ExecutePlugin`, let's examine the `sum` plugin.

 The `sum` plugin implements the following logic: